csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 For the "id" you will need to enter the unique id of the map from Mapbox.
 You'll find this by going into your map in Mapbox, and going to the "Project" tab.
 In the "Info" tab, there is a "Map ID" field.
 The content of this field is the unique ID you'll put in the "id" field of your mapbox.json file.

 For "type", enter "XYZ".
-This is specifying the type of layer you are importing.
+This specifies the type of layer you are importing.

 For "properties", you'll be modifying the URL provided for your map by Mapbox.
 In the same tab where you found the Map ID, you'll find the URL in the "Share" field.
 Copy this over to your JSON file.
 You'll notice that the end of the URL is different than that shown in the same JSON file.
 The URL you're given will look like this: http://a.tiles.mapbox.com/v3/csbailey.idecmm92/page.html#6/38.805/-82.244.

-Within the mapbox.json file, delete everything in the link after the unique Map ID (everything from page.html onward).
+Within the mapbox.json file, delete everything in the link after the unique Map ID (everything from "page.html" onward).
 Replace that with "${z}/${x}/${y}.png".

 You'll notice that the sample file has four URLs, all the same with just the first letter after "http://" varying from 'a' to 'd.'
 All four URLs go to the same map, but this variation allows for faster speeds loading the map.
 However, the map will load just fine with only the one, original URL.